slbailey/Retrovue/docs/contracts/resources/AssetListContract.md

 ### Human-Readable Output

-The human-readable output MUST include:
+The human-readable output MUST be operator-usable.
+Internal UUIDs alone are insufficient.

 - **Summary**: Total count of matching assets
-- **Asset List**: Each asset with key information:
+- **Minimum columns per asset** (MUST):
-  - UUID
+  - Canonical ID (canonical_key)
-  - URI (file path)
-  - Title (if available)
+  - Title (title name if available)
+  - Type (title.kind: TV Show, Movie, etc.)
   - State
-  - Size
-  - Duration
+  - Approved (approved_for_broadcast)
-  - Collection name
+  - Path/URI

+Additional fields MAY be shown when available (e.g., duration, size, collection name).

 ### JSON Output

-When `--json` is passed, all output MUST be valid JSON with the following structure:
+When `--json` is passed, all output MUST be valid JSON with the following structure.
+The JSON MUST include all relevant fields to reconstruct human context; the CLI may choose a subset for human-readable display.

 ```json
 {